Hans Jeschonnek: Atlantic and Mediterranean

 Jeschonnek's brothers served in the Kriegsmarine (Navy) and he was sympathetic to the desire of the navy to have adequate air support in the Battle of the Atlantic.
 Karl Dönitz, flag officer for U-boats, took control of one unit in early 1941, which was soon wrested back by Göring.
 A compromise was agreed and a command created, Fliegerführer Atlantik (Flying Commander Atlantic) under Luftwaffe control.
 Anti-shipping operations did not receive the attention required through the war; Göring's intransigence and other theatres attracted German air strength.
 On 5 September 1942, Ulrich Kessler, commanding the formation remarked to Jeschonnek Fliegerführer Atlantik was like a "living corpse" and should be disbanded.
 Kessler bemoaned the withdrawal of bomber units for bombing Britain and that cutting off "shipping space" was the only way to defeat Britain.
 In February 1943, with the battle reaching a climax, Dönitz demanded long-range aircraft from Göring but was rebuffed on the grounds no suitable aircraft was available.
 Hitler intervened and ordered six Blohm & Voss BV 222 into the Atlantic.
 Jeschonnek prevaricated and they did not become available until the summer.
 Only four Junkers Ju 290s and 10 modified Ju 88H aircraft were made available before the defeat of U-boats in Black May.

 In a notable success, the battleships Scharnhorst and Gneisenau and the cruiser Prinz Eugen completed a raiding sortie into the Atlantic Ocean.
 Trapped in the port of Brest, France, they came under air attack from RAF Bomber Command.
 On 12 January 1942 at East Prussia (Wolf's Lair), Hitler ordered their risky withdrawal through the English Channel.
 The Luftwaffe was ordered to provide air cover and diversion air raids.
 Jeschonnek promised around 250 aircraft, but refused to reinforce the Channel region with fighter aircraft.
 Unternehmen Donnerkeil (Operation Thunderbolt) became the codename for the air cover plan.
 The existence of the operation was so secret that both Jeschonnek and Galland had to sign secrecy pledges as they left Hitler's Headquarters.
 Donnerkeil was a success for the Luftwaffe which lost just 22 aircraft.

 From 1943, the Luftwaffe focused on the Mediterranean Theatre as the area for maritime interdiction.
 Generalmajor Johannes Fink was appointed to command Fliegerdivision 2 in November 1942 based in Marseille.
-Fink advocated an aggressive campaign in the western Mediterranean and prosed attacking every eastbound convoy with his two units KG 26 (torpedoes) and KG 100 (missiles).
+Fink advocated an aggressive campaign in the western Mediterranean and proposed attacking every eastbound convoy with his two units KG 26 (torpedoes) and KG 100 (missiles).
 Elements of KG 77 were beginning to convert to torpedoes at this time to bolster combat power.
 Fink offered his resignation to Jeschonnek if refused his way.
 Only 26 ships were sunk from January to August 1943 and the division failed to prevent the fall of Tunisia in May 1943.
 Jeschonnek's successor Gunther Korten made plans to increase the power of anti-shipping forces but they were increasingly marginalised by late 1943.